Mammuthus meridionalis: Paleobiology and paleoecology

 Fossilized plants found with the remains show that M. meridionalis was living in a time of mild climate, generally as warm or slightly warmer than Europe experiences today.
 Some populations inhabited woodlands, which included oak, ash, beech and other familiar European trees, as well as some that are now exotic to the region, such as hemlock, wing nut and hickory.
 Further east, discoveries at Ubeidiya (Israel) and Dmanisi (Georgia) show the early mammoth living in a partially open habitat with grassy areas.

 Dental microwear of the teeth of M. meridionalis suggest that the species was a variable mixed feeder, that consumed both grass and browse, with its diet varying according to local conditions, with some populations exhibiting browse-dominated feeding, while others grass-dominant.
+Bioapatite δ^{13}C analysis of M. meridionalis from Barranc de la Boella suggests it foraged in mesic, seasonally arid C_{3} grasslands.

 A 60 year old male specimen of M. meridionalis from Madonna della Strada, Italy, has only one complete tusk, with the other tusk almost entirely broken off with an oblique fracture, which analysis showed considerably predated death, resulting in chronic inflammation (pulpitis) of the remaining tusk as well as scoliosis of the animal's spine (including the fusion of the atlas and axis vertebrae), and altering of molar wear patterns, due to the unbalanced head.
 The fracture pattern of the tusk is common among modern male elephants who have broken their tusks in combat with other males, which may suggest that M. meridionalis males engaged in similar fighting behaviour.

 During the early part of its existence in Europe, it existed alongside the "tetralophodont gomphothere" Anancus arvernensis.
 Dietary analysis based on microwear suggests that there was niche partitioning between the two species, with M. meridonalis occupying more open habitats.
 Other large animals that existed alongside Mammuthus meridionalis in Early Pleistocene Europe include rhinoceroses of the genus Stephanorhinus, the large hippo Hippopotamus antiquus, giant deer of the genera Praemegaceros and Eucladoceros, bovines of the genus Leptobos, replaced towards the end of the Early Pleistocene by Bison, and equines such as Equus altidens and Equus suessenbornensis.

 Juvenile Mammuthus meridionalis have been suggested to have at least occasionally been preyed upon by the large sabertooth cat Homotherium latidens, based on isotopic analysis of specimens from the Venta Micena locality in southeast Spain.
-Remains from the Fuente Nueva-3 site also in southeast Spain suggests that carcasses of Mammuthus meridionalis were at times scavenged on by the giant hyena Pachycrocuta.
+Remains from the Fuente Nueva-3 site also in southeast Spain suggests that carcasses of Mammuthus meridionalis were at times scavenged on by the giant hyena Pachycrocuta; M. meridionalis remains from Barranc de la Boella display similar evidence of being gnawed on by hyaenids.